ResponsiblyAI/learn/index.md

 <div style="text-align: center;"><em>Teaching fellows</em></div>
 TBA

 **Audience.** Multidisciplinary: approximately half the students are pursuing an LLM in Law from University of Tel-Aviv.
-The remaining half are Data Science & Engineering senior undergrad students from the Technion and .
+The remaining half are Data Science & Engineering senior undergrad students from the Technion and Jacobs Technion-Cornell Dual Master students.

 **Schedule.**
 May 27-June 17 | Monday, Tuesday, Thursday